 The JD/MPH dual degree program is a “step out” model.
 Semester by semester, students must decide and declare which school they will enroll in for the majority of their courses, and will pay that school’s tuition rate, accordingly.
 Students are required to matriculate in the Law School for at least 5 semesters and the MPH program for at least 2 semesters.
-For this reason, students admitted to this dual degree program should work with Mike Hall, Director of Student Life, and Faculty Advisor Sarah Davis to plan their program.
+For this reason, students admitted to this dual degree program should work with Emily D. Kite, Assistant Dean for Student Affairs, and Faculty Advisor Sarah Davis to plan their program.

 JD/MPH Faculty Advisor

 After admission to both programs, Professor Davis can help you plan program sequencing and select courses.

 975 Bascom Mall - suite 4311 (in the Law School)

 Fax: (608) 265-4332